Skip to content

 Pea-fiber tofu litter is made from a different chemistry entirely.
 Pea fiber, corn starch, and guar gum are blended dry, hydrated to a dough, extruded as 1.5–2.0 mm pellets, and dried.
 There is no cassava in our pure tofu line; there is no bentonite anywhere in our product line.
 The whole bag is genuinely water-soluble: a single clump dispersed in water dissolves and passes through standard US residential plumbing within minutes.

 Tofu clumps slower (about 30 seconds versus cassava's 3) and the clump is softer.
 For single-cat households or apartment dwellers prioritising flushability over speed, that tradeoff is the right one.
-We sell this as Pure Pea-Fiber Tofu.
+We sell this as Tofu Formula.

 Pea fiber dissolves in water through gradual swelling and dispersion.
 Corn starch and guar gum follow.
 Within 4–6 minutes of contact with a typical household toilet flush volume, the clump structure is gone.
-The resulting suspended particles are biodegradable in standard municipal sewer systems and septic tanks alike — the particle size is comparable to digested toilet paper fibre.
+The resulting suspended particles are biodegradable in standard municipal sewer systems, with particle size comparable to digested toilet paper fibre.
+We do not recommend flushing into septic systems without a professional sewer-line assessment, and many US municipalities advise against flushing any cat waste due to Toxoplasma gondii concerns; always check your local rules.

 Clay (bentonite) does not dissolve at all.
 A clay clump in a toilet is essentially a piece of compacted rock; over time it sediments in your plumbing or leaches into a leach field.
 Most US plumbing codes prohibit flushing clay-based pet litter for this reason, even when the bag claims “flushable.”
 If a brand claims flushability without telling you the binder system, assume it's marketing language, not a plumbing-safe product.